Family: Aggregate relatives

 English-speakers mark relationships by marriage (except for wife/husband) with the tag "-in-law".
 The mother and father of one's spouse become one's mother-in-law and father-in-law; the wife of one's son becomes one's daughter-in-law and the husband of one's daughter becomes one's son-in-law.
 The term "sister-in-law" refers to two essentially different relationships, either the wife of one's brother, or the sister of one's spouse.
 "Brother-in-law" is the husband of one's sister, or the brother of one's spouse.
 The terms "half-brother" and "half-sister" indicate siblings who share only one biological parent.
-The term "aunt-in-law" is the wife of one's uncle, or the aunt of one's spouse.
-"Uncle-in-law" is the husband of one's aunt, or the uncle of one's spouse.
+The term "aunt-in-law" refers to the aunt of one's spouse.
+"Uncle-in-law" is the uncle of one's spouse.
 "Cousin-in-law" is the spouse of one's cousin, or the cousin of one's spouse.
-The term "niece-in-law" is the wife of one's nephew, or the niece of one's spouse.
-"Nephew-in-law" is the husband of one's niece, or the nephew of one's spouse.
+The term "niece-in-law" refers to the wife of one's nephew.
+"Nephew-in-law" is the husband of one's niece.
 The grandmother and grandfather of one's spouse become one's grandmother-in-law and grandfather-in-law; the wife of one's grandson becomes one's granddaughter-in-law and the husband of one's granddaughter becomes one's grandson-in-law.

-In Indian English a sibling in law who is the spouse of your sibling can be referred to as a co-sibling (specificity a co-sister or co-brother).
+In Indian English, a sibling in law who is the spouse of your sibling can be referred to as a co-sibling (specificity a co-sister or co-brother).

 Types of kinship

 Patrilineal

-Patrilineality, also known as the male line or agnatic kinship, is a form of kinship system in which an individual's family membership derives from and is traced through his or her father's lineage.
+Patrilineality, also known as the male line or agnatic kinship, is a form of kinship system in which an individual's family membership derives from and is traced through their father's lineage.
 It generally involves the inheritance of property, rights, names, or titles by persons related through male kin.

 A patriline ("father line") is a person's father, and additional ancestors that are traced only through males.
 One's patriline is thus a record of descent from a man in which the individuals in all intervening generations are male.
 In cultural anthropology, a patrilineage is a consanguineal male and female kinship group, each of whose members is descended from the common ancestor through male forebears.